 The pilot project in the Western Mediterranean is being implemented in seven countries – Algeria, France, Italy, Malta, Morocco, Spain and Tunisia – an area that encompasses diverse coastal and marine ecosystems.
 In fact, it hosts the highest rate of the Mediterranean’s well-documented forms of life (87%) and many emblematic species of particular conservation interest.
 However, various environment-use and use-use conflicts threaten this rich biodiversity, such as aquaculture vs. marine protected areas or maritime traffic vs. conservation of cetaceans.

 The three scenarios focus on three cross-border sub-regions: the Strait of Gibraltar, the Gulf of Lion and the Strait of Sicily.

 Technical Report on Current Conditions and Compatibility of Maritime Uses in the Western Mediterranean

 Technical Report on Future Conditions and Scenarios for MSP and Sustainable Blue Economy Opportunities in the Western Mediterranean

 The pilot project in the Southeast Pacific covers a total marine area of about 39,000 km2 in the Gulf of Guayaquil between Ecuador and Peru and seeks to support binational initiatives of social, economic and environmental importance.
 The gulf is the largest estuary on the Pacific coast of South America, with a mixture of marine and fluvial environment and most notably mangroves.
-In the absence of proper multi-sectoral and cross-border planning, incompatibilities such as fisheries vs. maritime transport or tourism vs. oil and gas are growing.
+In the absence of proper multi-sectoral and cross-border planning, conflicts such as fisheries vs. maritime transport or tourism vs. oil and gas are growing.

 The three scenarios set the stage for both countries to initiate a discussion on their preferred vision for the future of the region, in line with their peace agreement signed in 1998 and existing national policies.